ISO 22000 Food Safety Management System (FSMS) | Singapore

 — Prerequisite programmes;

 This International Standard integrates the principles of the Hazard Analysis and Critical Control Point (HACCP) system and application steps developed by the Codex Alimentarius Commission.
 Through auditable requirements, it combines the HACCP plan with prerequisite programmes (PRPs).
 Hazard analysis is the key to an effective food safety management system since conducting a hazard analysis assists in organising the knowledge required to establish an effective combination of control measures.
 This International Standard requires that all hazards that may be reasonably expected to occur in the food chain, including hazards that may be associated with the type of process and facilities used, are identified and assessed.
 Thus it provides the means to determine and document why specific identified hazards need to be controlled by a particular organisation and why others need not.

 Benefits of ISO 22000:2018

 - Management tool like ISO 9000 but adapted to suit the food & beverage industry

 - Merge multiple food requirements into one management system

 - Greater confidence in customers, added prestige to company

-- Internationally recognized as the food safety standard
+- Internationally recognised as the food safety standard

 - Company guarantees safe product and process